-From 2008 to 2015 she was in charge of the ECMWF LDAS, Team Leader from 2014, used to initialize the land surface prognostic variable for NWP.
+Since 2008 she has been in charge of the ECMWF LDAS used to initialize the land surface prognostic variable for NWP.
 Her activities include developments related to: screen level data assimilation and interface to observations, snow data assimilation and monitoring, ASCAT and SMOS data assimilation, and methodological developments of land surface analysis (OI, SEKF, EDA-EKF).

 Since 2016, Patricia de Rosnay has been the Coupled Assimilation Team Leader.
 Her activities are focused on developments of coupled Earth System data assimilation across the ECMWF systems, including reanalysis, and medium and extended range NWP systems (monthly and seasonal forecasts).